 Xbox Exclusive Content

-At the Metal Gear 25th Anniversary event, Kojima Productions showed a 20 minute demonstration of the FOX engine and the game to attendees.
+At the Metal Gear 25th Anniversary event, Kojima Productions showed a twenty-minute demonstration of the FOX engine and the game to attendees.
 Photography or video was not allowed, although excited reactions from attendees surfaced via Twitter.

 Konami has released a promotional image from the demonstration.
 The character appeared to be Big Boss, indicated by the "Militaires san Frontieres" patch on his shoulder and his sneaking suit (from Metal Gear Solid: Peace Walker).
 The image shows a deliberately backwards phrase that when flipped reads as: "From 'FOX,' two phantoms were born."
 The meaning of the phrase has yet to be fully detailed.